Yes, You Can Raise Happy Children After Divorce

 - Because we understand that being emotionally present for our children rests on our own recuperation, we can prioritize taking care of the care-givers, ourselves.

-I often think about Elizabeth, a twenty-something from a tiny Texas town whose parents divorced when she was two.
+I often think about Elizabeth, a 20-something from a tiny Texas town whose parents divorced when she was two.
 As a child, she and her mother lived with her grandparents, while her dad moved to a cattle ranch nearby.
 Her mother worked hard to develop and maintain a wide circle of family friends, and her parents remain cordial to this day.
 Rather than feeling isolated, the divorce wound up broadening her sense of support.
 “I felt more loved than I think I would have had they stayed married,” Elizabeth told me.

 Parenting while divorced may require some new education, some extra attention paid to your own mental and physical state, and to your children’s.
 But neither my child, nor yours, are lifelong victims because their parents didn't stay married.
 We have a great deal of control over the home life and the quality of the relationships we create.